cetusfinance/cetusfinance.github.io/_posts/tim/2017-01-28-TLS-Say-hello-to-my-little-friend.md

  Dictionary |         500 |  15.8272 ns | 0.1719 ns |   1.00 |          0.00 |
       Array |         500 | 157.5246 ns | 1.1832 ns |   9.95 |          0.13 |

-What we can see is for our case of less than 5 items the array is far quicker (setup time for the array and the dictionary is no included in the test).
+What we can see is for our case of less than 5 items the array is far quicker (setup time for the array and the dictionary is not included in the test).

 So there we have it a zero allocation, quick lookup of our cipher list.

 ## Key Exchange

-We are now have all of the information we need out of the mandatory data.
+We now have all of the information we need out of the mandatory data.
 So we move onto the extensions, we look for the supported groups section or the key share.
 In TLS 1.3 the client estimates the key exchange type that the server will support and then pre generates a public private key pair.
 It can do this for more than one key share type, Chrome and Firefox (both in the dev builds) supply two key shares.
 The key share contains the public key part of the pair that was generated.
 If we have one of these in our supported list we have everything we need to be able to generate our bulk ciphers.